rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 ## Accessing Data From Route Components

 If you [navigate](#navigation-helper) to: `127.0.0.1:8080/#player/14728/38101`
-the router will add the properties `.assetId = 14728` and `.playlistId = 38101` to the params property of the instance of the *Player* `Component`
+the router will add the properties `.assetId = 14728` and `.playlistId = 38101` to the params property of the instance of the *Player* `Component`.

 You can also use [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) to execute logic when the properties are being set.

 ```js
 class Player extends Lightning.Component {